-During the four years you spend in this School of Engineering Technology and Applied Science program, you are exposed to a unique blend of technology and business subjects.
-The hands-on approach ensures an innovative balance between the practical and the theoretical backgrounds which employers are seeking.
+During the four years you'll spend in this School of Engineering Technology and Applied Science offering, you'll study a unique blend of technology and business subjects.
+A hands-on approach will ensure an innovative balance between the practical and theoretical backgrounds employers are seeking.
 Learning from highly qualified professors who hold industrial certifications and advanced academic credentials, you'll also be able to specialize in the design of wireless networks and security networking.

 Among the companies that have hired graduates of this offering are: IBM, TD Canada Trust, Herjavec Group, CIBC Mellon Trust Company, CIBC Technology & Operations, Canadian Tire Corporation Ltd, RBC Financial Group, Falconbridge Ltd., Jatech Solutions Inc., Workbrain Inc., Financial Services Commission of Ontario, Management Board Secretariat, The Ministry of Transportation, DMG World Media, Getronics Canada, Hitachi Canada Ltd., Honda Canada Incorporated and D-Link Networks.

-- The modern laboratories in which you learn are specially engineered for the curriculum.
+The modern laboratories in which you learn are specially engineered for the curriculum.
 They include uniquely equipped facilities offering VoIP, cellular networks, wireless broadband (WiMax), advanced routing and switching as well as network management.

-- You are able to specialize in network security or wireless systems.
+You are able to specialize in network security or wireless systems.

-- Small class sizes ensure that you receive individual attention.
+Small class sizes ensure that you receive individual attention.

-- There is a focus on diversity, equity and a safe learning environment.
+There is a focus on diversity, equity and a safe learning environment.

-- The Computer and Communication Networks program includes a work term during the summer between second and third year.
+The Computer and Communication Networks program includes a work term during the summer between second and third year.

-- The School of Engineering Technology and Applied Science maintains strategic alliances with partners such as Avaya Canada, Cisco Systems Canada Co. and HP Canada.
+The School of Engineering Technology and Applied Science maintains strategic alliances with partners such as Avaya Canada, Cisco Systems Canada Co. and HP Canada.
 This ensures program relevance and provides you with both work term and employment opportunities after graduation.

-- Graduates are positioned to pursue industry certifications such as CompTIA A+, Net+, Security+, Linux+, Microsoft MTA, MCSA and Cisco CCNA.
+Graduates are positioned to pursue industry certifications such as CompTIA A+, Net+, Security+, Linux+, Microsoft MTA, MCSA and Cisco CCNA.

 Centennial College and York University have partnered to offer a concurrent Bachelor of Education program.
-This is a unique pathway to receive two degrees in six years, a four-year bachelor degree in Applied Information Sciences and a Bachelor of Education in Technological Education.
+This is a unique pathway to receive two degrees in six years, a four-year bachelor degree in Information Technology and a Bachelor of Education in Technological Education.
 Upon certification, you will be qualified to teach computer technology in the intermediate/senior (Grades 7-12) division.

 This is an excellent opportunity to expand your employment opportunities and marketability, as there is currently a need in Ontario for qualified technology secondary school teachers.
 As well, opportunities exist for teaching across Canada and internationally, and many companies like to hire trainers who have a teaching degree.